Seder on the Mount

 Maybe that’s why my husband gave Mount Everest his blessing.
 “You’d be the first Jewish mother-daughter team as well,” he pointed out.
 “We are all so proud of you.”

-We flew into Kathmandu to begin our two-month expedition and reached base camp on April 10.
+We flew into Kathmandu to begin our two-month expedition and reached base camp.
 Two days later our whole group observed a Sherpa prayer ritual called the puja ceremony, asking protection for our journey.

 The leading Buddhist monk from the Tengboche Monastery had trekked to the base camp to preside.
 He even blessed our climbing gear.